lammps/lammps/doc/src/Errors_messages.rst

    Self-explanatory.

-*Compute chunk/atom fix array is accessed out-of-range* the index for the array is out of bounds.
+*Compute chunk/atom fix array is accessed out-of-range* The index for the array is out of bounds.

 *Compute chunk/atom fix does not calculate a per-atom array* Self-explanatory.